Kirel: Controls

 A training mode is available to introduce new players to the game.

 Development

 Kirel was written by German programmer Siegfried Kurtz.
 Addictive Games founder Kevin Toms flew to Germany to meet Kurtz and sign him up after receiving the game as a submission.
 Toms told Retro Gamer that Kurtz programmed using assembly language but never actually used an assembler, opting instead to enter the code directly into hexadecimal from memory.
 Kurtz later achieved a PhD in mathematics.

 Reception

-Your Sinclair:"This is a game you'll either love or hate.
+"This is a game you'll either love or hate.
 You'll find it absolutely infuriating or totally addictive.
 I played it for hours.
 Give it a try.
-It could just be one of the cleverest games of the year."
+It could just be one of the cleverest games of the year." - Your Sinclair.